 Inside: By looking our for the first signs of puberty in girls (or kids with a female body), parents can be prepared and start talking to their daughters about puberty BEFORE their body starts to change!

-You might already be seeing the first signs of puberty in girls – either in your own daughter or in the girls around her.
+You might already be seeing the first signs of puberty in your female child – either in your own child or their friends.

 But you’re not alone if you feel that puberty has crept up on you, out of the blue.
 It happens to us all.
-Yesterday, they looked like little girls but today, you see them blossoming into womanhood.
+Yesterday, they looked like little children but today, you see them blossoming into adulthood.

-You can read about the signs of puberty in boys here.
+You can read more in this article, about the signs of puberty in boys (or kids with male bodies).

-So when should you expect to see the first signs of puberty in girls?
+So when should you expect to see the first signs of puberty in kids with a female body?

-For girls, puberty usually begins around the age of 9 to 10.
+For females, puberty usually begins around the age of 9 to 10.
 It can be as early as 8 (yes, that early) or as late as 15.
-Every girl is different and puberty will begin when her body is ready for it.
+Every person is different and puberty will begin when their body is ready for it.
 You can’t rush it!

 The timing of puberty is influenced by many things – diet, body weight and their environment.
-The chances are, that if you were an early or late bloomer, that you’re daughter will be as well.
+The chances are, that if you were an early or late bloomer, that your female child will be as well.

-So although the timing of puberty can be different for every girl, the sequence of changes are much more predictable.
+So although the timing of puberty can be different for every person, the sequence of changes are much more predictable.
 There is a usual pattern of changes that we can expect.